Остання зміна: , Invalid DateTime

 Watch more on the different types of consensus mechanisms used on Ethereum:

-Now technically, proof-of-work and proof-of-stake are not consensus protocols by themselves, but they are often referred to as such for simplicity.
+Proof-of-work and proof-of-stake alone are not consensus protocols, but they are often referred to as such for simplicity.
 They are actually Sybil resistance mechanisms and block author selectors; they are a way to decide who is the author of the latest block.
-It's this Sybil resistance mechanism combined with a chain selection rule that makes up a true consensus mechanism.
+Another important component is the chain selection (aka fork choice) algorithm that enables nodes to pick one single correct block at the head of the chain in scenarios where multiple blocks exist in the same position.

 Sybil resistance measures how a protocol fares against a Sybil attack(opens in a new tab).
 Sybil attacks are when one user or group pretends to be many users.
 Resistance to this type of attack is essential for a decentralized blockchain and enables miners and validators to be rewarded equally based on resources put in.
 Proof-of-work and proof-of-stake protect against this by making users expend a lot of energy or put up a lot of collateral.
 These protections are an economic deterrent to Sybil attacks.

 A chain selection rule is used to decide which chain is the "correct" chain.
-Ethereum and Bitcoin currently use the "longest chain" rule, which means that whichever blockchain is the longest will be the one the rest of the nodes accept as valid and work with.
+Bitcoin uses the "longest chain" rule, which means that whichever blockchain is the longest will be the one the rest of the nodes accept as valid and work with.
 For proof-of-work chains, the longest chain is determined by the chain's total cumulative proof-of-work difficulty.
+Ethereum used to use the longest chain rule too; however, now that Ethereum runs on proof-of-stake it adopted an updated fork-choice algorithm that measures the 'weight' of the chain.
+The weight is the accumulated sum of validator votes, weighted by validator staked-ether balances.

 - What Is a Blockchain Consensus Algorithm?(opens in a new tab)